datatrail-jhu/01_chromebookintro/manuscript/02_suggestedapps.md

 ### Suggested Apps quiz

-This is the Suggested Apps quiz

 ?
-TRUE/FALSE: Web apps cannot be accessed on your Internet Browser
+TRUE/FALSE: Web apps cannot be accessed on your Internet Browser.

 a) TRUE
 B) FALSE